Budibase/website/content/blog/automation/enterprise-workflow-automation.md

 Combine this with per-user, monthly licensing, and costs can quickly snowball.

+Check out our in-depth guide to [IT process automation](/blog/automation/it-process-automation/).

 ### Low-code development

 These days, more and more enterprises are turning to low-code tools to automate workflows.
 Low-code development offers a more cost-effective alternative to traditional custom-built tools for managing workflows.